Yoga Class Styles

 Baptiste Flow: Yoga, taught by Rhea Slichter has quickly become one of the most widely know and respected practices in America.
 Designed by long time Power Yoga practitioner Baron Baptiste, this style of yoga combines elements of classical yoga, Ashtanga, Iyengar and Bikram yoga into a Power Vinyasa sequence called “Journey into Power.”
 Baptiste Yoga is an all-level and accessible style of yoga with a set sequence of postures with variations for modifications, challenges, emphasis and themes.
 It is perfect for those looking to combine physical fitness, (sculpting muscles, increasing vitality , flexibility and releasing tension) with intuitive spiritual self-discovery and moving meditation.
 The classes are warmed to a comfortable and sometimes sweaty, 90 degrees.
 The” Journey into Power” Baptiste sequence can be adapted from a 90 minute sequence, to a 75 minute class or 60 minute class called a “Hour of Power.”

-Flow: This class, instructed by Julia Pelc, Afiea Addy and Angeleah Frey, begins with opening exercises to prepare for practice, followed by a dynamic, flow style sequence for building heat, ending with finishing exercises to cool the nervous system leaving the body and mind feeling refreshed and awake.
+Flow: This class begins with opening exercises to prepare for practice, followed by a dynamic, flow style sequence for building heat, ending with finishing exercises to cool the nervous system leaving the body and mind feeling refreshed and awake.
 The room is usually heated to 85-88 degrees.
 Each instructor brings their own unique flair to their flow!
 60-90 minutes

-Mindful Body: Taught by Kim Buck Welker.”Where your mind goes, energy goes…” Class format is based on body awareness, integrity of alignment, and impeccable action.
-Sequences will combine classic yoga with some Pilates, dance and strength-training.
-Expect the occasional theme-song, humor, strict cuing, and long(ish) holds.
+Mindful Body: “Where your mind goes, energy goes…” Class format is based on body awareness, integrity of alignment, and impeccable action.
 Challenging use of basic and simple (but not simplistic) postures.
-Each well-rounded strengthening and stretching class will entail: Intention setting/chant, rehearsal warm up/arms, thighs, seat, abs and back (core).
+Each well-rounded strengthening and stretching class will entail: Intention setting/chant, rehearsal warm up/arms, thighs, seat, abs and back (core) and a peak posture.
 Finishing with a classic “savasana”, final relaxation.
 Some use of props may include blankets, bolsters, blocks, straps and the wall.
-Suitable for all levels of practitioners, from beginning to “advanced”.
-Taught primarily without music (with exception of a theme song.)
+Especially Suitable for beginners and those who might need a little slower pace.
+Although it is wonderful for all levels of practitioners, from beginning to “advanced.”
 There is a purpose to your practice…and it may not include putting your foot behind your head.
 60 minutes.

 Soma Flow: Soma Flow taught by Stefani VanDeest, is a movement meditation blending Hanna somatic inspired movement sequences designed to reset resting muscle length and calm the nervous system with traditional hatha yoga postures for strength and bone health in a slow mindful flow.
 Soundbath savasana with crystal bowls at the end of class for the ultimate healing relaxation.
 This class is suitable for all levels and a great place for beginners to start.
 90 minutes.

-Yin: Yin yoga taught by Katie Fitzgerald is a slow restorative practice that targets the connective tissue in the body, otherwise known as fascia.
+Yin: Yin yoga is a slow restorative practice that targets the connective tissue in the body, otherwise known as fascia.
 It draws us inward to our deepest place where nothing is forced.
 This class is 90 minutes long and the postures are held from 2 to 8 minutes allowing the body to open organically.
 Props are implemented to nurture the body’s natural release.
 Although the class is traditionally silent, various forms of meditation, visualizations and pranayama are woven in.
 Yin is a golden melting pot of support that is vital to all of us.
 This class is wonderful for all levels.
-90 minutes
+75-90 minutes.